 Wouldn’t it be amazing if there was someone in your life who knew absolutely everything?
 Who had a solution to every problem, an endless supply of food, a list of all your favorite activities, and a hug whenever you needed it?
 Well, you’re that person for Baby!
-In his eyes, you’re a total miracle worker, a genius, and a superhero.
-And it’s not just childhood naivete that makes him think like that – it’s a pretty reasonable thought.
+In her eyes, you’re a total miracle worker, a genius, and a superhero.
+And it’s not just childhood naivete that makes her think like that – it’s a pretty reasonable thought.

 Think about it.
 Baby experiences the whole world by your side, but this isn’t your first rodeo.
 You know how to get to the park, what all the words mean, whether or not there are monsters under the bed, and how to make the perfect sandwich.
 Is Baby supposed to believe you’re just a mere mortal with all of that power and wisdom?

 On a more scientific note, in her second year, Baby is floating between independence and attachment.
 This means that she can do a lot of things by herself, but she wants you to be there watching.
 She might pull away from you one minute and be clinging to you the next.
 After all, you’re the person with all the answers.
 You’re guiding her as she enters new, major life stages, and opening up that whole new world to her.
 That’s amazing and heroic!
 If someone who’d been by your side since day one told you that you could fly (“Try flying over to Mommy!”), wouldn’t that blow your mind?
 Well, before Baby started walking, standing on her own two feet probably seemed just as miraculous.
 It would be kind of a bummer that this person would proceed to put you-proof locks on all the cabinets and drawers you could now fly to, but it’d still be pretty cool.